-Keep in mind, this is just the cost of buying a home.
+Keep in mind, this is just the cost of buying a home, including down payment, earnest money deposit, and other costs.
 After you close, you'll still need to budget for all the ongoing costs of homeownership.

 If you're looking for ways to cut down on the costs of buying a home, Clever Real Estate can help.
 We're an agent-matching service that can help you compare real estate agents in your local area.
 All of our agents offer local expertise to keep more money in your pocket.